At the AXIA trading desks.

 Yet since midnight it’s been clean—too clean.
 The traders firm wide are doing well, building P&L slowly, squirrelling it away, and waiting for something.
 Shorts in Treasury futures, the Euro; longs in the S&P and CME’s Bitcoin futures.
 It’s all paying out.

-But where is the twist?!
+But where is the twist?
 The drama!
 The markets just keep… going.
 No sharp reversals, no counterintuitive stuff going on.
 If you wanted the Trump Trade, you could just get on, and the market doesn’t want to even give you a real challenge getting it.
-The traders keep building and building, some crossed six-figures P&L on the night long ago, others about to cross that threshold too.
+The traders keep building and building, some crossed six-figures P&L on the night long ago, others are about to cross that threshold too.
 But there is always that moment, Kyriacou says, where it all goes to hell; that clincher moment—the twist!the fight!—and then the traders resurface, pull through and go home.
 He calls all of this a “wobble,” but he isn’t one for dramatics either.

 Already a member?
 Sign in